tburrows13/SpidertronPatrols/README.md

 Mod Compatibility
 -----

-The only base game prototype modification is changing `icon` and `icon_mipmaps` for `spidertron-remote` depending on a startup setting.

 For compatibility with other mods that use `on_player_used_spider_remote`, this mod provides a remote interface.
 The new event `on_spidertron_given_new_destination` is raised when a spidertron has been given a new `autopilot_target`, and comes with an `event` table containing `player_index`, `vehicle`, `position`, and `success` (always set to true).
 Note that `event.player` does not exist.
 The following example should be placed in `on_init` and `on_load`:

 ```